Principal Financial Group, Inc. research snapshot

 PFG AI Trading Strategy Framework

 The PFG AI trading strategy below is a research and risk-control framework, not personal advice.
-It separates a long-term capital-return and retirement-platform thesis from a shorter-term technical setup that is already near resistance.
+It separates a long-term capital-return and retirement-platform thesis from a shorter-term technical setup that is already trading close to a 52-week high and above the average analyst target.

 Trend-following setup

-Watch for PFG to hold above the $104 to $105 moving-average zone and then break above $113 to $114 with volume above its recent average and supportive 2Q26 earnings commentary.
+Watch for PFG to hold above the $108 to $109 moving-average zone and then close above the $114.95 52-week high with volume above its recent average and supportive 2Q26 commentary on flows, underwriting, and capital deployment.

 Mean-reversion setup